rodolfodiegosilva/iot-system-api/README.md

 ### DeviceController

-- `GET /devices` - Get devices
+- `GET /devices` - Get all devices
 - `GET /devices/pageable` - Get devices with pagination and filtering
 - `GET /devices/{deviceCode}` - Get a device by its code
 - `POST /devices/command/{deviceCode}` - Send a command to a device
 - `POST /devices` - Add a new device
 - `PUT /devices/{deviceCode}` - Update an existing device
 - `DELETE /devices/{id}` - Delete a device
-- `GET /devices/{deviceCode}/monitorings` - Get paginated monitoring for a device
+- `GET /devices/{deviceCode}/monitorings` - Get paginated monitoring data for a device

 ### MonitoringController

-- `GET /monitoring` - Get monitorings
+- `GET /monitoring` - Get all monitorings
+- `GET /monitoring/pageable` - Get monitorings with pagination and filtering
+- `GET /monitoring/{monitoringCode}` - Get monitoring by monitoring code
 - `POST /monitoring` - Add a new monitoring
+- `PUT /monitoring/{monitoringCode}` - Update an existing monitoring
+- `DELETE /monitoring/{monitoringCode}` - Delete a monitoring by monitoring code

 ## Running the Application